Term Two

 Continue to Term Three.

-Students who return to Good Academic Standing at the end of Term Two will typically not be required to participate in weekly seminars in Term Three.
+Students who return to Good Academic Standing with minimum grades of C- in their courses at the end of Term Two are typically not required to participate in weekly seminars in Term Three.
+In these cases, the Back on Track program office will enroll students in BOT 150.

 Please note: Students who return to Good Academic Standing but earn a D, F, N, or equivalent grade for any Term Two course must enroll in BOT 140, which includes a required one-hour weekly seminar.